IBM/aspera-cli/docs/README.erb.md

 Some Ruby gems dependencies require compilation of native parts (C).
 This also requires Ruby header files.
-If Ruby was installed as a Linux Packages, then also install ruby development package:
+If Ruby was installed as a Linux Packages, then also install Ruby development package:
 `ruby-dev` ir `ruby-devel`, depending on distribution.

 ### ED255519 key not supported